webcam not working windows 10

 Install the Webcam driver in compatibility mode

-If the problem still persists, then try installing drivers in compatibility mode.
+If the problem persists, try installing the drivers in compatibility mode.
 Compatibility mode runs the program using settings from a previous version of Windows.

 1. Download the Webcam driver from the manufacturer’s website.